alexmurray/ubuntu-security-podcast/content/episode/episode-216.md

 ## Overview {#overview}

-For the final episode of 2023 we discuss challenges in creating PoCs for vulns in tar and the looming EOL for Ubuntu 23.04, plus we look into security updates for curl, BlueZ, Netatalk, GNOME Settings and a heap more.
+For the final episode of 2023 we discuss creating PoCs for vulns in tar and the looming EOL for Ubuntu 23.04, plus we look into security updates for curl, BlueZ, Netatalk, GNOME Settings and a heap more.

 ## This week in Ubuntu Security Updates {#this-week-in-ubuntu-security-updates}